newsuk/times-components/packages/ad/README.md

 key details (targeting parameters) such as ad unit name, ad size, and custom targeting, builds the request, and displays the ad on web pages.

-When an ad is still loading or the app is offline, the ad component will show a placeholder image.
+When an advert is still loading or the app is offline, the ad component will show a placeholder image.

 ## DFP setup